wso2/docs-choreo-dev/en/docs/quick-start-guides/configure-front-end-application-qsg.md

 To configure the front-end application, follow the steps given below.

-1. While on the web application component page.
-Click and expand **Dev Ops** in the left menu.
+1. While on the web application component page, click **DevOps** in the left navigation menu.
 2. Select **Configs and Secrets** sub menu.
 3. Select **+Create**.
 4. Select the below mount configuration options and click **Next**.